PNg-HA/AWS_Workshop_StrengthenWAF/content/2-Preparation/_index.md

 #### Manual Scanning
-This section guides you through manually scanning your web application endpoint to assess the effectiveness of your WAF rules.
+This section walks you through the process of manually scanning your web application endpoint to evaluate the effectiveness of your WAF rules.

 ##### Running the Manual Scanner
-Go to the Stack page, and open the link under the 4xTestProtections output in a new tab.
-This will perform scans against your web application endpoint.
-The scanner script runs tests and reports back the following information, such as:
+Navigate to the **Stack** page and open the link under the `4xTestProtections` output in a new tab.
+This initiates a scan of your web application endpoint.
+The scanner script tests your application and provides the following details:

-Request: The HTTP request command used (for example GET or POST)
+- **Request**: The HTTP method used (e.g., `GET` or `POST`).
-Result: The HTTP status code returned (for example 200 OK or 403 Forbidden)
+- **Result**: The HTTP status code received (e.g., `200 OK` or `403 Forbidden`).

-The results are color-coded to help you quickly evaluate how your WAF rules are performing against their intended behavior.
-Ideally, all tests should return a green status code.
+The results are color-coded to give a quick overview of your WAF rules' performance.
+Ideally, all tests should result in a green status code.

-Baseline Requests represent legitimate traffic that should not be blocked by your WAF rules.
-They should always return a 200 OK status code to ensure you haven't unintentionally blocked valid users from accessing your application.
+**Baseline Requests** simulate legitimate traffic and should not be blocked by your WAF rules.
+These requests must return a `200 OK` status code to ensure valid users can access your application without issues.

 ##### Reviewing the Scan Results
-After running the scanner script, analyze the results to answer these questions:
+After the scanner script completes, review the results to address the following:

-Did any baseline tests get blocked?
-This indicates that your WAF rules might be too restrictive and need adjustment.
+- Were any baseline tests blocked?
+This might indicate that your WAF rules are overly restrictive and need adjustment.
-Were the simulated malicious requests successfully blocked?
-This shows that your WAF rules are effectively protecting your application.
+- Did simulated malicious requests get blocked?
+If so, this confirms that your WAF rules are effectively protecting your application.

-##### Simulating Requests Yourself
+##### Simulating Requests Manually
-The scanner script leverages an AWS Lambda function to send test requests.
-You can replicate this process by sending similar requests from your own device using tools like curl on the command line.
+The scanner script uses an AWS Lambda function to send test requests.
+You can mimic this behavior by sending similar requests from your device using tools like `curl` in the command line.

-For very basic tests, you can even send simple GET requests directly from your browser, potentially with query string parameters, and compare the responses you receive.
+For simple tests, you can also use a browser to send basic `GET` requests with query string parameters and analyze the responses.

-The scan results will likely reveal security vulnerabilities that need to be addressed.
-The next step, remediation, involves configuring an AWS WAF Web ACL to block these malicious requests.
-When AWS WAF successfully blocks a request based on your rules, it returns a 403 Forbidden status code or a custom error code you've defined.
+The scan results might highlight potential security vulnerabilities.
+The next step, **Remediation**, involves configuring an AWS WAF Web ACL to block these malicious requests.
+When AWS WAF blocks a request based on your rules, it will return a `403 Forbidden` status code or a custom error code you've defined.

 ![manual_scanner](/images/2/manual_scanner.png)

 Congratulations!
-Now that you're familiar with reviewing your progress, and testing applied protections, you're well-prepared to move on to the [Remediate](3-Remediate/) section.
-There, you'll explore strategies for implementing essential website protections with AWS WAF.
+You’ve learned how to review your testing progress and evaluate protections.
+You're now ready to proceed to the [Remediate](3-Remediate/) section, where you’ll implement crucial website protections using AWS WAF.